Wander Labs

 Ship It

-You keep going until the project is genuinely shippable.
-A Lab either ships or is intentionally closed with an honest reflection.
+You keep going until the Quest is genuinely shippable.
+A Quest either ships or is intentionally closed with an honest reflection.
 No silent drop-offs.

 STEP 08